adityarajput0704/ApexPlanet-Data-Analytics-Internship/1. Data immersion and wrangling/docs/readme.md

     Rows with missing values in critical numeric columns (Price Per Unit, Quantity) were removed.

-    Missing values in Discount Applied were filled with "No", assuming no discount when not specified.
+    Missing values in Discount Applied were filled with "False", assuming no discount when not specified.

     Rows with missing Item names were removed as item-level analysis would be affected.